Skip to main content

 Explanation

-The rule will show the app/form only when the visitor's URL has utm_campaign=facebook in it.
+The example rule will show the form only when the visitor's URL includes utm_campaign=facebook in the query parameters.

 With A Hash